Family friendly American-style bakery

 What we say:

-Vientiane has some of the best bakeries in Southeast Asia so there’s little difficulty finding fresh bread or tasty pastries — in French, Swedish or Indian varieties, just for starters.
-A recent addition to the bakery scene here is Common Grounds, which serves up the best Mexican meals in town as well as some great bakery items in very child-friendly surrounds.
+Vientiane has some of the best bakeries in Southeast Asia so there’s little difficulty finding fresh bread or tasty pastries.
+Joma Bakery Cafe rival Common Grounds serves up some of the best Mexican in town as well as some great bakery items in very child-friendly surrounds.

 The calibre of food here is more classy bistro than greasy spoon, so when you’ve had enough of noodle soup, you’re back from a big motorbike trip in the sticks, or just feel like a taste of something cheesey and doughy, this is a step up in style and delivers the goods.
 The drinks menu offers a variety of coffees, ranging from the standard cups of Joe to pumpkin-spiced lattes and icy frappes, at prices from 10,000 to 22,000 kip.
 Or try a fruit juice or smoothie, while you should know they serve perhaps the best lemonade (actually limeade) in Vientiane.